Table of contents

 Locking down your iOS device with the right settings and security software is a simple step you can take to avoid meeting malicious pop-up ads.
 Anything you can do to maximize security and privacy on your iPhone is worth the effort.

 Scammers are, of course, always conceiving new ways to connect with people they wish to swindle, and one of the best weapons against fraud is skepticism.
-If something doesn't feel right, investigate the issue further until you have a solid understanding of the situation.
+If something doesn't feel right, investigate the issue further until you understand the situation.
 Scammers prey on the uninformed, so arm yourself with knowledge and a healthy amount of skepticism, and you'll be an unappealing target for the typical fraudster.